Candice Michelle: Video games

-Candice has appeared in three WWE video games.
-She made her in-game debut in WWE SmackDown vs. Raw 2007 and also appears in WWE SmackDown vs. Raw 2008 and WWE SmackDown vs. Raw 2009.

 Music videos

 In December 2011, Candice Michelle along with Torrie Wilson filmed Lilian Garcia's music video "U Drive Me Loca".

 Television and modeling

 On October 11, 2002, Candice starred in an episode of the softcore porn television series – Hotel Erotica that aired on Cinemax, playing a character called Natasha.

 During the week of November 5, 2007, Candice appeared on five episodes of Family Feud with several other WWE superstars and Divas.
 Also in 2007, Candice Michelle was No. 82 on AskMen.com's "100 Most Desirable Women" list.

-Beckman appeared on the February 6, 2008 episode of Project Runway, in an episode where the contestants were challenged to design wrestling attire for several of WWE's female wrestlers.
-Beckman made a special appearance on the November 12, 2008 episode of Redemption Song, which is hosted by fellow WWE wrestler Chris Jericho, with several other Divas.
+Beckman appeared on the February 6, 2008, episode of Project Runway, in an episode where the contestants were challenged to design wrestling attire for several of WWE's female wrestlers.
+Beckman made a special appearance on the November 12, 2008, episode of Redemption Song, which is hosted by fellow WWE wrestler Chris Jericho, with several other Divas.
 She also appeared in the February 2009 issue of FLEX magazine.